-Small business marketing begins with a brand — but not a tagline or logo.
+Small business marketing begins with a story — not a tagline or logo.
 If you’re a service-based small business, your brand reflects who you are, what you offer and how you deliver your benefits.
 Your brand influences who will become your ideal clients, your biggest challenges and — perhaps most critical — the types of online marketing and content creation that will be most effective for you.
-Let’s look at example from an entrepreneur we’ll call “Belinda.”

 Belinda started her business after developing her skills in improv theatre.
 She wanted to bring the playful, spontaneous attitude of improv to corporate businesses.
 Her business was named “The Playground” and her website had clever references to jungle gyms, hopscotch and dodgeball.

 “I help companies develop a creative culture.
 I show them that “play” is not a four-letter word,” she said.

 At Belinda’s request, I’ve changed her name and the details of her business.
 But her problem was one that many business owners will recognize all too readily.
 She’d spent a small fortune – money she could barely afford -building a drop-dead gorgeous website.

 Belinda drew lots of “Wow!” reactions from her website.
 But these admiring visitors rarely turned into clients.